Defending the Grizzly Bear

 In the past decade, states in the U.S. Northern Rockies have adopted regressive anti-predator laws that are undoing wildlife recovery success stories.

-Idaho, Wyoming, and Montana politicians have passed new deadly policies aimed at reducing wolves.
+Idaho, Wyoming, and Montana politicians have passed deadly policies aimed at reducing wolves.
 Those include wolf hunting methods as well as trapping and neck snaring practices that harm many other wildlife species, even on public lands.

 Solution: